JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS_Configuration.md

    ~~~

-## Study administration page
+## Study manager page

-Enable/disable some columns in the study administration table.
+Enable/disable some columns in the study manager table.
 Sometimes the calculation of those columns takes too much time
 due to a slow database or file system.

 1. Via **config file** properties `jatos.studyAdmin.showStudyAssetsSize`, `jatos.studyAdmin.showResultDataSize`, and `jatos.studyAdmin.showResultFileSize`